Deus vult: Robert the Monk

-Other uses
+19th- and 20th-century uses

 Deus lo vult is the motto of the Equestrian Order of the Holy Sepulchre of Jerusalem, a Roman Catholic order of chivalry (restored 1824).

 Admiral Alfred Thayer Mahan (1840–1914), a Protestant Episcopalian, used the expression for his argument of the dominion of Christ as "essentially imperial" and that Christianity and warfare had a great deal in common: "'Deus vult!' say I. It was the cry of the Crusaders and of the Puritans and I doubt if man ever uttered a nobler [one]."

+When Adolf Hitler staged the Munich Beer Hall Putsch in November 1923, Houston Stewart Chamberlain wrote an essay for the Völkischer Beobachter entitled "God Wills It!" calling on all Germans who love Germany to join the putsch.

 The 1st CCNN Division "Dio lo Vuole" ("God wills it") was one of the three Italian Blackshirts Divisions sent to Spain in 1937 during the Spanish Civil War to make up the "Corpo Truppe Volontarie" (Corps of Volunteer Troops), or CTV.

 In 1947, Canadian prelate George Flahiff used the expression Deus Non Vult as the title of an examination of the gradual loss of enthusiasm for the crusades at the end of the 12th century, specifically of the early criticism of the crusades by Ralph Niger, writing in 1189.

+Adoption by Christian Right-Wing Nationalist and Alt-Right Terrorism groups as slogan

-Disseminated in the form of hashtags and internet memes, Deus vult has enjoyed popularity with members of the Christian right, as well as the alt-right, because of its perceived representation of the clash of civilizations between the Christian West and the Islamic world.
-Crusader memes, such as an image of a Knight Templar accompanied by the caption "I'll see your jihad and raise you one crusade", are popular on far-right internet pages.
-The motto is also used by Christian nationalist groups in Europe and was portrayed on large banners during marches celebrating the Polish National Independence Day in 2017.
+Deus vult has been adopted as a slogan by a variety of Christian right and Christian nationalist groups, as well as alt-right and white supremacist groups.
+This usage was disseminated widely online, through hashtags and internet memes.
+Crusader memes (such as an image of a Knight Templar accompanied by the caption "I'll see your jihad and raise you one crusade") are popular on far-right internet pages.
+It is one of several pieces of Crusader imagery used by groups characterized in The Washington Post as far-right Christian nationalists and dominionists.
+One perspective is that racist movements co-opt the slogans and iconography of the European medieval period, to evoke a sense of a "pure" white European heritage.

+The "Deus Vult" slogan has been used by perpetrators of right-wing terrorism; it was originally popularized by the perpetrator of the 2017 Quebec City mosque shooting and was one of the tattoos on the body of the perpetrator of the 2023 Allen, Texas outlet mall shooting.
+Deus Vult was among the slogans and symbols used during the violent far-right riot in Charlottesville, Virginia in 2017.

+The slogan, as well as other Knights Templar imagery, has also been associated with far-right subgroups in the U.S. that merge Christian nationalism with gun culture; a Florida gun manufacturer engraved the slogan on its "Crusader" model of AR-15-style rifle.
+The motto is also used by Christian nationalist groups in Europe; the phrase was portrayed on large banners carried by unspecified groups characterized by The Guardian as far-right marchers in 2017 in Warsaw, Poland.